 There have been thousands of studies from different research universities, along with handbooks compiled by therapists in practice, all across the world.

-The theory has been developed over decades.
+The theory is proven over decades.
 It’s a hallmark of western medicine and treatment.

 - Mood Disorders

 - Anger Issues

 CBT can be applied in group settings and individual settings as well.
 It’s a really great form of therapy!

 Now please notice that the types of problems that CBT works on, such as anxiety, depression, trauma, and low self-esteem), are some of the root causes of eating disorders too!

 Plus, the basic principles of Cognitive Behavioral Therapy are easy to understand and measure from a scientific perspective.

 It’s for these reasons that Cognitive Behavioral Therapy has such world-wide recognition.
 It’s of great help and easy to understand!

 Basic Principles Of Cognitive Behavioral Therapy